henrikmotzkus/AutomationDemo/README.md

 # 4. How to use

 Clone the repository to your local workstation.
 Open it with Visual Studio Code.
 Every step is scripted with powershell.
 Open deploy.ps1 every step will be rolled out with the script.
-Change your the subscription id

 # 5. Contact